1. Application Process

 10.2 All galleries have alarm systems installed.

-11.1 All information should be supplied electronically in a word or similar editable document to facilitate the layout and printing of labels and, if required, the catalogue.
+11.1 All information should be supplied electronically in a Microsoft Word or similar editable document to facilitate the layout and printing of labels.

 11.2 The Gallery supplies labels based on information supplied by the exhibitor.
 The gallery requires a complete list of artwork titles, with artist name and artistic medium.
 Artists will be provided with an Artwork Registration Form, to be returned by email at least four weeks prior to the exhibition opening in order to prepare the labels.

-11.3 Didactics may be part of your exhibition and written information should be supplied with the label information.
+11.3 Didactics may be part of your exhibition by arrangement with the Galleries Officer, and written information should be supplied with the label information.

-11.4 Two high-resolution promotional images of two of the exhibition artworks will be required well in advance of the exhibition opening.
+11.4 Two high-resolution (at least 300dpi; appropriate size for print; file size less than 5MB each) promotional images of two of the exhibition artworks will be required well in advance [EC5.1]of the exhibition.

-11.7 It is a requirement by TRC that all promotional material should include the Gallery/TRC logo, which will be supplied by the Galleries Officer.
+11.6 It is a requirement by TRC that all promotional material should include the Galleries/TRC logo, which will be supplied by the Galleries Officer.

 12 Gallery Space

-12.1 The Tableland Regional Gallery has approximately 35m running space.
+12.1 The Tableland Regional Gallery has approximately 35m wall space.
 Additional hanging space is available on two, double-sided walls (2.4m wide).
-A further 3m may be available in the shop area by negotiation, and 12m on moveable walls in the gallery.
-Plinths and display cases are available on request.
-Frames may be available on request.
+A further 3m may be available in the shop area by negotiation.
+Plinths and Perspex box displays are available on request.

-12.2 The Old Post Office has approximately 27m running space in the main gallery.
-The rear workshop area of this gallery has an additional 15m running space.
-Plinths of varying sizes are available and display cases may be available with advance notice.
+12.2 The Old Post Office has approximately 27m wall space in the main gallery.
+The rear workshop area of this gallery has an additional 15m wall space.
+Plinths of varying sizes are available and display boxes may be available with advance notice.

 13 Storage